-- 1. Application Form.
-Complete the information sheet attached below. - 2.
-Letter of Intent.
-Compose a letter that describes your interest in the program, why you want to develop a career in public service, how you believe the ELDP will contribute to your career, and your commitment to completing the ELDP.
+- 1. Application Form. [required] Complete the information sheet attached below. - 2.
+Letter of Intent. [required] Compose a letter that describes your interest in the program, why you want to develop a career in public service, how you believe the ELDP will contribute to your career, and your commitment to completing the ELDP.
 Address the letter to the ELDP Admissions Committee. - 3.
-Letter of Support from Your Supervisor.
-Your supervisor will play a critical role in ensuring you have time to complete assignments and attend the sessions.
+Letter of Support from Your Supervisor. [required] Your supervisor will play a critical role in ensuring you have time to complete assignments and attend the sessions.
 He or she must write a letter of support indicating he/she has read the attached Questions and Answers about the ELDP and will support you in this effort.
 Additionally, the supervisor should describe why you are being recommended for the program and give one or two examples of your performance in your current position which indicate your potential for the program and as a future leader in your government. - 4.
-Resume.
-Submit a resume that includes your formal education, professional positions, and volunteer activities.
+Resume. [required] Submit a resume that includes your formal education, professional positions, and volunteer activities.
 Use a format of your choice, but do not exceed two pages. - 5.
-Personal Biography.
-Provide a brief personal biography that is suitable for public release.
-A sample biography is included below, and additional biographies for all of prior ELDP graduates are available on the ELDP website at http://eldp.pitiviti.org.
+Personal Biography. [required] Provide a brief personal biography that is suitable for public release.
+A sample biography is included below, and additional biographies for all of prior ELDP graduates are available on the ELDP website at http://eldp.pitiviti.org. - 6.
+Optional Letter of Support from an ELDP Graduate. [optional] Optionally, ELDP applicants may include a letter of support from a prior ELDP graduate.
+Letters of support should explain the relationship between the ELDP applicant and ELDP graduate, and offer specific examples illustrating why the applicant will succeed in the program and in his/her career.

 We will not accept an incomplete application package.
-All five items must be included.
+All five required items listed above must be included to complete your application process.
+The Letter of Support from an ELDP Graduate is not required.

-Your application must be received no later than April 18, 2014.
-The 2014-2015 admissions screening committee will consist of two representatives from the Pacific and Virgin Islands Training Initiatives of the Graduate School.
+Your application must be received no later than April 29, 2016.
+The 2016-2017 admissions screening committee will be comprised of two representatives from the Pacific and Virgin Islands Training Initiatives of the Graduate School USA.
 The final selection committee comprises two representatives from PITI-VITI, two representatives from the Department of the Interior's Office of Insular Affairs (DOI-OIA), and one independent reviewer.
 The committee will strive to create a diverse class that appropriately represents all of the insular governments, technical areas, gender, and ethnicity.
-You will be notified of your admission status no later than May 23, 2014.
+You will be notified of your admission status no later than June 17, 2016.

-If you have questions, please contact Stephen Latimer (stephen.latimer@graduateschool.edu) or Jason Aubuchon (jason.aubuchon@graduateschool.edu) at the Pacific and Virgin Islands Training Initiatives (PITI-VITI) of the Graduate School.
+If you have questions, please contact Stephen Latimer (stephen.latimer@graduateschool.edu) or Jason Aubuchon (jason.aubuchon@graduateschool.edu) at the Pacific and Virgin Islands Training Initiatives (PITI-VITI) of the Graduate School USA.
 Both can be reached by e-mail or telephone at (808) 523-1650.